 Is Bipolar Disorder Connected to Anxiety and Depression?

-Throughout this article, we’re going to take a deeper look at the symptoms for each of these conditions and determine whether or not anxiety and depression can be linked with bipolar disorder.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll take a deeper look at the symptoms of each condition.
+From there, we’ll determine whether or not anxiety and depression are linked with bipolar disorder.

-It’s given that many mental health conditions are our brain’s natural response to certain situations.
-For example, everyone experiences anxiety when in a life-threatening situation.
-Or, it’s common for people to feel depression when their facing difficult times.
+Mental health conditions are a natural response of our brains.
+For example, in life-threatening situations, everyone experiences anxiety.
+Or, it’s common to feel moments of depression when faced with difficult times.

-There are three different types of bipolar disorder – all of which are characterized by manic and depressive episodes.
-These are as follows:
+There are three different types of bipolar disorder, each of which is characterized by manic and depressive episodes.

-• Bipolar I Disorder – Manic episodes last either 7 days or are so severe that a person needs medical attention.
+• Bipolar I Disorder – Manic episodes that last seven days or are so severe that you need medical attention.
 These periods will be followed by a depressive episode that lasts up to two weeks.

-These types of bipolar disorder lay out the key differences in this condition in comparison to anxiety or depression.
-A bipolar disorder is characterized by shifts in mood (from up to down).
-Whereas, depression and anxiety usually only have one stable mood.
+These types lay out the key differences when comparing bipolar to anxiety or depression.
+Bipolar disorder is characterized by shifts in mood (from up to down).
+Depression and anxiety usually have one stable mood.

-However, this still begs the question, “can people with a bipolar disorder experience anxiety and/or depression?”
+However, this still begs the question, “Can people with bipolar disorder experience anxiety and/or depression?”

 What Are the Symptoms?